andrewnguyen41/saga-nodejs-kafka/README.md

 ### Install Packages

-Install necessary packages for each service:
+Install the necessary packages for each service:

 ```bash
 yarn --cwd ./kafkaBroker